jbrunton/jbrunton.com-jekyll/_posts/2012-10-10-how-to-write-testable-code.md

 tags:
     - Software Design
     - Software Testability
+    - Unit Tests
 ---

-Three rules of thumb for writing testable code.
+In my post [Principles of Good Software Design](/blog/2012/10/08/principles-of-good-software-design), I outlined the key principles which I think underpin all good code.
+This post continues the theme (reiterating a few of the same points), but from the point of view of what it takes to write code which is easily testable.

+For clarity, I should point out that I'm using *testable* in this post to mean *unit-testable*.
+Writing *feature tests* and *integration tests* throws up different challenges &mdash; but if we write our code to be unit testable then we'll be in a much better start place to implement these other kinds of tests later.

+## What are we aiming for?

+It's worth quickly considering what it means for code to be *easily testable*, so that we're clear about what our goals (and the advantages of testing code) are:

+* **High test coverage**: we should be testing every discrete unit of code &mdash; that is, for every problem we solve in code, we want to test that we've solved it correctly.
+Our unit tests will therefore give us
+* **Robust tests**: failures should highlight incorrect code (not merely changes); and a single failure should not cascade across other test suites.
+* **Easy to write tests**: writing new tests for new or modified code should be a breeze.
+There should be minimal setup, and it should be easy to understand what to test and how to test it.

+Here, then, is what I strive for when writing application code, in order that it should meet the above criteria.

 ## 1. Solve each problem in isolation

+two potential problems:
+- low test coverage - cannot test individual problems
+- may have large number of outputs/consequences - requiring large number of assertions

 In OOP terms, avoid [God classes](http://en.wikipedia.org/wiki/God_object).
 In functional terms, prefer small, composable functions over lengthy and complicated ones.
 Whatever paradigm you're working with: each unit of code should solve one problem.

 The reason for this is simple: god classes (or god functions) are "black box" objects.
 They either work or they don't, but the component pieces of their implementations are hidden from site, so can't be tested.
-(Neither can they be [reused or easily reasoned about](/blog/2012/10/15/principles-of-good-software-design), but that's not the criticism we're concerned about here.)
+(Neither can they be [reused or easily reasoned about](/blog/2012/10/08/principles-of-good-software-design), but that's not the criticism we're concerned about here.)

-In order to provide good test coverage, we have to be able to test the component pieces of our application
+In order to provide good test coverage, we have to be able to test the component pieces of our application.

+- also: god classes/functions more likely to have large numbers of outputs - require large numbers of assertions -

 2. Avoid singletons/monads